 About Dr. Parbuoni:

 Dr. Parbuoni obtained her Doctor of Pharmacy from the University of Maryland School of Pharmacy (2005).
 She then completed a PGY-1 Pharmacy Residency and PGY-2 Pediatric Residency at The Johns Hopkins Hospital in Baltimore, Maryland.
 Following residency training, Dr. Parbuoni obtained a position as the Clinical Pharmacy Specialist in the Pediatric Intensive Care Unit (PICU) at the University of Maryland Children’s Hospital, where she later also took on administrative roles.
 Dr. Parbuoni then moved to California to be closer to her family and joined the faculty at Loma Linda University School of Pharmacy as an assistant professor in the Department of Pharmacy Practice.
 Dr. Parbuoni was also the Residency Program Director of the PGY2 Pediatric Residency Program at Loma Linda University.
 She was excited to return to her alma mater in 2018.
 Dr. Parbuoni is a Board Certified Pediatric Pharmacy Specialist (BCPPS).
-She currently maintains a clinical practice site in General Pediatrics at the University of Maryland Children’s Hospital.
+She currently maintains a clinical practice site at the University of Maryland Children’s Hospital.
 She is also the Residency Program Director of the University of Maryland School of Pharmacy PGY2 Pediatric Residency.

 Dr. Parbuoni’s research interests include clinical outcomes in pediatrics (infectious diseases, critical care), pediatric pharmacokinetics, educational methods and outcomes in simulation, and post-graduate training.